 - SeekMetrics.
 Generates Twitter and Instagram hashtags based on keywords.

 - Don’t copy/paste the same hashtags in every post.

-- Avoid hashtags that are not related to your topic like #like4like and #goodday.
+- Avoid hashtags unrelated to your topic, like #like4like and #goodday.
 Those hashtags do not reach your target audience.

 - For LinkedIn, use four to seven hashtags.
 For Facebook, two are enough.
 For Twitter, around three is best.
 Finally, for Instagram, you can use up to 30 hashtags.
-Make sure all the hashtags are relevant and related to your topic or brand.
+Ensure all hashtags are relevant and related to your topic or brand.

 - Add hashtags in the first comment on Instagram.
 This will keep the caption looking clean.